nedbat/coveragepy/doc/config.rst

 "style.css".
 This CSS is in addition to the CSS normally used, though you can overwrite as many of the rules as you like.

+``title`` (string, default "Coverage report"): the title to use for the report.
+Note this is text, not HTML.

 [xml]
 -----